- Publications and resources

 - Guidance Material that provides suggestions, explanations and amplification of a regulation's policy intention, rather than strict means of compliance with a regulation.

 One significant advantage of this safety outcome-based style is that it allows industry the flexibility to use the most appropriate systems and procedures to meet the safety outcomes.
 Acceptable Means of Compliance provide straightforward and positive methods for satisfying the regulator, but are not binding on those industry participants who wish to put forward alternative methods of compliance, thus allowing for innovation and improvement to occur naturally.

 More details on safety outcome-based regulations, including examples

-- Development times for new regulations will be faster.
+- Development times for new regulations are faster.

-- The new regulations will involve substantial changes to the way industry meets the requirements of regulations.
+- New regulations involve substantial changes to the way industry meets the requirements of regulations.

 - More safety responsibility will be devolved to industry.

 - The new regulations and their administration will generally decrease CASA's regular involvement with the industry.

 - The new regulations will give industry organisations the opportunity to use the most appropriate systems, methods and procedures to meet safety outcomes.